fbpx Skip to main content

 Can I bring my kids?

-Kids ages 4 and over are welcome to the Sunday afternoon concerts for FREE with an accompanying adult ticket.
-Join us at 2pm to take advantage of MusiKids, an interactive program geared just for kids that will preview the concert and give them the opportunity to meet our guest soloist.
+Kids and students ages 4-22 are welcome to the Palace Series Sunday afternoon concerts for FREE with an accompanying paid adult ticket.
+(For the May 25, 2025 Our Common World concert, featuring Yo-Yo Ma, there is a limit of 2 children.)
 You know your child best, concerts can be as long as 2 hours.
 This can be a long time to sit through a concert.
 We just ask that you be mindful of the audience around you and should you need to leave the hall for a bit, you are welcome to do so.

 Where can I go to learn more about orchestral music?